jagannathsahu804/Contact_manager/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # Contact_manager

+The user can add the contact with their name,occupation,image and many more things, He can update the contact details later if he wants to.
+He can read and delete the contacts.

+FEATURES:-

+1. Add contact
+2. Read contacts
+3. Delete contacts
+4. Update Contacts
+5. Add profile image for contact
+6. Protected routes
+7. Interactive UI
+8. Easy to Use
+9. User Friendly
+10. And Many more features...